cdapio/cdap/docs/loom-docs/source/guide/installation/index.rst

 By default, the Loom's installation rpms and pkgs do not configure auto start of the services in the ``init.d``.
 We leave that privilege to the administrator.
 For each Loom component and its related service (such as the Server, Provisioner, and UI), there is a launch script, which you may use to execute a desired operation.
-For example, to start, stop, or check status for a Loom provisioner, you can use:
+For example, to start, stop, or check status for a Loom Provisioner, you can use:
 ::
   $ sudo /etc/init.d/loom-server start|stop
   $ sudo /etc/init.d/loom-provisioner start|stop|status